Outsourced IT Support in London: A 2026 Buyer's Guide

 Making the Switch Without the Drama

-The fear that keeps firms with mediocre providers is the migration.
-Reasonably: badly run handovers are miserable.
+What keeps most firms where they are is the thought of the migration, and that is a fair concern, because a badly run handover is genuinely disruptive.
 Run properly, the incumbent hands over documentation and admin credentials, the new provider shadows for a settling-in period, and your staff notice nothing except that tickets started getting answered.
 We wrote a step-by-step guide to switching IT provider covering notice periods, data handover and the questions to ask on both sides.

 The Bottom Line

 Outsourced IT in London is a buyer’s market if you know what to ask.
-The arithmetic favours outsourcing well before the 20-seat mark; the model should almost always be fully managed on a fixed fee; and the ten questions above will eliminate most of the field faster than any comparison site.
+The arithmetic favours outsourcing well before the 20-seat mark; the model should almost always be fully managed on a fixed fee; and the ten questions above will tell you a great deal about a provider in a single meeting.

-If you would like to see how we answer them — including the awkward ones — book a free 30-minute chat or read what is included in our London IT support service.
-Bring your current contract; we will happily tell you if it is actually fine.
+If you would like to hear how we answer them, book a free 30-minute chat or read what is included in our London IT support service.
+Bring your current contract and we will go through it with you, including whether it already does what you need.